liz-bagot/testrepository/README.md

 Decred is a highly complex digital currency that requires some studying before it can be fully understood.
 Below is a carefully curated selection of the best readings, podcasts, video recordings, and other materials to both help newcomers quickly understand Decred and give those familiar with Decred a refresher on the fundamentals.

 (*The macro topics in bold below will all be displayed on the same webpage as the text above, with a short descriptor underneath each macro topic.
-When readers click on the title of the macro topic, they will be taken to another page, which will contain all the sub-topics and the hyperlinks underneath each respective sub-topic*)
+When readers click on the title of the macro topic, they will be taken to another page, which will contain all the sub-topics in bold italics below and the hyperlinks underneath each respective sub-topic*)

 **Beginner’s Guide to Decred: The Basics**